 Quote two: “‘Really?’
 Jesus must have thought.
 ‘I come back from the dead and my friends don’t even recognize me.
 Lame.'”

-Maybe some will think it’s cool insight, but it’s annoying in the midst of the zombie “hype” that many people seem to be into.
+In the midst of the zombie “hype” that many people seem to be into, this comparison is just lame.
 Even worse, it’s annoying when you try to tell Sunday School kids about Jesus’ resurrection and they immediately jump on the “Zombie” bandwagon and start talking about “Zombie Jesus.”
 Jesus isn’t walking around in a rotting body trying to eat people, and He knew His disciples would flee at his death.
-I doubt Jesus walked around saying, “Lame.”

 For the most part, aside from the way he wrote, I liked this book.
 I read a few Amazon reviews, but reading in context, their negative comments didn’t make much sense.
 Some thought Judah was too high on God’s grace and not enough on works (to show your faith).
 While I agree to a point, he never tells us to live how we want.
 He tells us to live in a way that pleases God.